theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 4. Kotlin
 5. Swift

-According to the 2017 Stackoverflow survey (link?), all of the above languages, except Kotlin, were in the top ten.
 The following is an overview of some of the features of each language.
 N/B: I will be using a simple function declaration to compare the five languages.